WeAreAcademy/curriculum-mark/vault/Imperative programming with JavaScript.md

-# Imperative Programming with JavaScript
+# Imperative programming with JavaScript

 - [[Values and expressions in JavaScript]]
 - [[Methods and functions in JavaScript]]